HARP replacement: Agencies launch new underwater refi programs – “High LTV” and “FMERR” refinances

 Both programs indicate that if you already have mortgage insurance, it must be transferred to the new loan at the same coverage rate.
 If you currently don’t have MI, you won’t need to obtain and pay for it.

-if you have lender-paid mortgage insurance (LPMI), your coverage can also be transferred.
+If you have lender-paid mortgage insurance (LPMI), your coverage can also be transferred.

 Guidelines for one national mortgage insurer (Genworth) specify that it will continue to insure mortgages, including High-LTV Refinances, that meet Fannie Mae’s guidelines.
 So it appears that mortgage insurers won’t stand in the way of your refinance under these programs.

-Application and documentation
+Application and documentation — no minimum credit score!

 Both programs merely state that documentation for income, assets and employment will be “simplified.”
 Which could mean very different requirements, depending on the borrower profile — credit score, loan-to-value, debt and assets.